nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Update Clean status of multiple residences at once.

-Format: `status clean INDEX1 INDEX2..`
+Format: `status clean/unclean INDEX1 INDEX2..`

 * Update the residences' clean status at the specified `INDEX` list.
 * The index refers to the index number shown in the displayed residences list (i.e. **NOT** zero-indexed).